ibm-cloud-docs/pattern-resiliency-powerha-grs/compute-design.md

 ## Capacity planning considerations
 {: #design-capacity}

-When designing compute capacity for this pattern, consider processor and memory requirements necessary to support peak production workloads during recovery operations.
-The recovery-site LPAR must be capable of assuming the full production workload, and compute sizing should reflect expected utilization during disaster recovery scenarios.
+When designing compute capacity for this pattern, ensure that processor and memory resources are sufficient to support peak production workloads during disaster recovery operations.
+While processor capacity can be dynamically adjusted using Shared Processor Pools, memory must be fully provisioned on the recovery-site IBM i LPAR prior to recovery.

 Operating system versions, PTF levels, and application configurations must be compatible across sites.
 Disaster recovery testing should be performed regularly to validate that compute capacity at the recovery site meets recovery objectives.